Stanislas d'Escayrac de Lauture

-Pierre Henri Stanislas d'Escayrac de Lauture, count then marquis of Escayrac, Commandeur of the Légion d'honneur, 19 March 1826 – 18 December 1868) was a 19th-century French explorer, geographer, diplomat and linguist.
+Pierre Henri Stanislas d'Escayrac de Lauture, count then marquis of Escayrac, Commandeur of the Légion d'honneur (19 March 1826 – 18 December 1868) was a French explorer, geographer, diplomat and linguist.

 He was born of an old aristocratic family of Quercy, of which three members took part in the Crusade of Louis IX of France.
-His father was Marquis Léonce d'Escayrac-Lauture, Pair de France, and his mother Adèle Portal, daughter of Baron Pierre-Barthélémy Portal d'Albarèdes, Minister of the Navy under Louis XVIII of France.
+His father was Marquis Léonce d'Escayrac-Lauture, Pair de France, and his mother Adèle Portal, daughter of Baron Pierre-Barthélémy Portal d'Albarèdes, Minister of the Navy under Louis XVIII.

 A French traveler and explorer, he made numerous trips to Africa and the East and left some interesting works.